ryzendew/Rustora/README.md

 Rustora is a feature-rich package management application built with Rust and the Iced GUI framework.
 It provides a unified interface for managing packages, Flatpaks, kernels, device drivers, gaming tools, and system configurations on Fedora-based distributions.

+## Notice

+According to some using comments is bad ..
+I learned along time ago from the failed yuzu project that knowning what the code does line by line helps fix issues.

 ## Features

 ### 📦 Core Package Management